-Canon 100D versus Fujifilm X30
+Canon 100D vs Fujifilm X30

-The Canon EOS 100D (called Canon SL1 in some regions) and the Fujifilm X30 are two digital cameras that were officially introduced, respectively, in March 2013 and August 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in March 2013 and August 2014.
 The 100D is a DSLR, while the X30 is a fixed lens compact.
 The cameras are based on an APS-C (100D) and a 2/3 (X30) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 12 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is notably smaller (20 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the X30 are weather-sealed.